-The railroad starts climbing above 2000 meters after Xining, the capital of Qinghai province.
+The train to Tibet starts climbing above 2000 meters after Xining, the capital of Qinghai province.
 And the highest and most interesting part of the railroad begins shortly after trains are passing Golmud.
 If you are taking the train to Tibet to see the Northern Tibet, it is better to book a train arriving in Lhasa in the evening.
 In that way, you can spend most of the daytime enjoying spectacular views of the Tibetan plateau.

 Oxygen Supply on a Train

-Since trains go over several high passes, there is a system pumping supplemental oxygen on all trains going to Tibet.
+Trains to Tibet go over several high passes, there is a system pumping supplemental oxygen on all trains going to Tibet.
 When you are traveling at 5000 meters, the oxygen level on a train raised to a level approximately equivalent to 3000 meters.
 Even with the supplemental oxygen, some might experience mild effects of altitude sickness.
 To compensate for a lack of oxygen, there are individual oxygen outlets in each berth on a train.
 Train crew can provide you special tubes to connect to these oxygen outlets.

 Traveling through high altitude areas might help to acclimatize to Lhasa altitude (3,650 meters).
 Although you don’t spend enough time on a train to fully acclimatize, it is certainly better than flying directly to Lhasa.

 |Beijing||40 hours||3757||Every Day|

 |Guangzhou||53 hours||4980||Every Day|